Earth Song: Brit Awards incident

-On February 19, 1996, Jackson performed "Earth Song" at Brit Awards 1996 in the United Kingdom; he was there to collect a special "Artist of a Generation" award.
-Jackson sang while dangling off the edge of a high-rise crane elevator, which he had used the year before while performing it on the German TV show Wetten Dass.
-Below, a chorus of backing performers joined in and many began to embrace Jackson upon his descent.
+On February 19, 1996, Jackson performed "Earth Song" at Brit Awards 1996 in the UK; he was there to collect a special "Artist of a Generation" award.
+Jackson sang while dangling off the edge of a high-rise crane elevator, which he had used the year before while performing "Earth Song" on the German TV show Wetten, dass..?.
+A chorus of backing performers began to embrace Jackson upon his descent.

-During the performance, singer Jarvis Cocker ran onstage without permission, lifted his shirt and pretended to break wind, before giving Jackson the V sign.
+During the performance, British singer Jarvis Cocker ran onstage without permission, lifted his shirt and pretended to break wind, before giving Jackson the V sign.
 Cocker was there with his band Pulp, who had been nominated for three Brit awards.
 He was questioned by police over claims he had assaulted some of the child performers.
-A video provided by an undentified source showed that it was one of Jackson's crew who had barged into the children, not Cocker, and the charges of assault were dropped.
+A video provided by an unidentified source showed that it was one of Jackson's crew who had barged into the children, not Cocker, and the charges were dropped.

-Cocker said that he found the performance offensive, claiming that Jackson had portrayed himself as Christ-like and could do as he pleased because of his immense wealth and power.
-However, he clarified that his actions weren't personally against Jackson himself, just the performance.
-He stated that he admired Jackson as a performer, proclaiming that: "He can dance, [...] anybody who invents the moonwalk is alright by me".
+Cocker said he found the performance offensive, and that Jackson had portrayed himself as Christ-like and could do as he pleased because of his immense wealth and power.
+He said his actions were directed at Jackson's performance, not Jackson himself, and said that he admired Jackson as a performer: "He can dance, [...] anybody who invents the moonwalk is alright by me."
+In a 2012 interview with The Observer, Cocker said "Earth Song" was "a right good song, obviously".
 Jackson condemned Cocker's behavior as "disgusting and cowardly".
-The incident is referred to in the book Politics and Popular Culture by John Street, Professor of Politics at the University of East Anglia.
-He says:
+The incident is referred to in the book Politics and Popular Culture by John Street, a professor of politics at the University of East Anglia:

-But to read popular culture as a straight-forward – or at least typical – political text is to take a very narrow view of its meaning, and hence of its political message(s).
-As we have noted, the text's meaning will depend on how it is heard and read.
-Michael Jackson may have intended his "Earth Song" as an exercise in compassion; others – like Jarvis Cocker – saw it quite differently.
-One reason these alternative readings emerge is because of the way the performance of popular culture engages more than a literal text, it employs gestures and symbols, tones of voice, looks and glances, all of which might tell a different story.

-Despite his dislike of Jackson's Brit Awards performance, in a 2012 interview with The Guardian Cocker said he was still a fan of 'Earth Song': “It is a right good song, obviously".